CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-11-27-LSTM-with-Keras-TensorFlow-hidden.md

 sgd <- optimizer_sgd(lr = 0.01)
 {% endhighlight %}

-and then this is plugged in into the model and after used in compilation.
+and then this is plugged in into the model and used afterwards in compilation.
 Once it is established, the loss function $Q$ (here we use the ```categorical_crossentropy``` because the response is a non-binary categorical variable):

 {% highlight r %}